Michael Nicoll Yahgulanaas

-Michael Nicoll Yahgulanaas is a visual artist, author, and public speaker.
-His work has been seen in public spaces, museums, galleries and private collections across globe.
-Institutional collections include the British Museum, the Quai Branly Museum, the Smithsonian's National Museum of the American Indian, Metropolitan Museum of Art, Seattle Art Museum, Vancouver Art Gallery, and the Humboldt Forum.
+Michael Nicoll Yahgulanaas is a visual artist, author with Art in public spaces and private collections.
+Major museum collections in North American and Europe include the British Museum, the Quai Branly Museum, the Smithsonian's National Museum of the American Indian, Metropolitan Museum of Art, Seattle Art Museum, Denver Art Museum, Vancouver Art Gallery, and the Humboldt Forum.

-Yahgulanaas has a long history of environmental activism and political involvement.
-For many years he was an elected Chief Councillor of the Old Massett Village Council and a member of the Council of the Haida Nation.
+Yahgulanaas has a long history of community service supporting progressive financial and political developments involving Indigenous Peoples, philanthropic organizations and Governments in North America and internationally.